SimformSolutionsPvtLtd/react-native-reactions/README.md

 ##### Know more about [react-native-reanimated](https://www.npmjs.com/package/react-native-reanimated)
 ---

-# Reactions
+# Reaction
-- Reactions has two different types, default one and modal
+- Reaction component has two different variants
+    - Default reaction: This variant of reaction is based on an absolute view
+    - Modal reaction: This variant of reaction is based on a Modal view
-- To avoid the zIndex/Overlap issue, you can use modal instead of the default.
+- To avoid the zIndex/Overlap issue, you can use modal variant of reaction component instead of the default

 #### 🎬 Preview
 ![Default Reaction](./assets/Reaction.png)